puli/docs.puli.io/at-a-glance.rst

     <img src="{{ asset_url('/acme/blog/images/header.png') }}" />

-Read :doc:`web-resources` if you want to learn more.
+Read :doc:`web-assets` if you want to learn more.

 Stream Wrappers
 ---------------